 Rachel Lilly handles online media and social media management, including development and implementation of strategy.
 Before joining AFCEA International, Lilly worked as a news producer for the NBC and FOX affiliates in Roanoke and as a reporter for Examiner.com and Bisnow Media.
 She graduated summa cum laude from Virginia Tech with a B.A. in Communication, specializing in electronic and print journalism, and a minor in English.
 She has an M.A. in Communication from Johns Hopkins University with a dual concentration in digital journalism and public/media relations.

 Director of Communications

 A graduate of Marquette University with a degree in journalism, Maryann Lawlor has worked in various positions at SIGNAL Magazine since 1992.
-In her current role at SIGNAL Media, Lawlor oversees the AFCEA Online Directories and Premium Packages Program and is the editor of SIGNAL Connections, AFCEA’s e-newsletter.
-She also is the contact person for authors to submit articles for publication consideration in SIGNAL Media.
+In her current role at SIGNAL Media, Lawlor is the editor of SIGNAL Connections, writes AFCEA International's press releases, and produces the AFCEA Weekly Digest.

 Senior Director, Advertising